 If you have ever watched high-stakes poker games with strong players on TV, you have probably noticed that the player who defends preflop in the blinds almost always checks the flop.

-To be truly balanced, we would need to fire some donk bets with hands that have not connected with the board at all, and this is something most players don’t do.
+To be truly balanced, you would need to include some donk bets with hands that have not connected with the board at all, and most players never do this.
+Instead, players who donk bet almost exclusively do so with draws or medium-value hands.

 If we donk bet, the opponent can simply fold all the hands that have not connected with the board and that he could have otherwise c-bet with.